loosolab/UROPA/README.md

 Features
 --------
--  Simple usage: No programming
--  Utilization of all available GTF files as annotation database
--  Annotation with default values

 -  Detect the most appropriate annotation with flexible parameter keys that allow robustness and simple customization, such as

    -  feature type
    -  feature anchor
    -  feature direction relative to peak location
    -  filter for attribute values, e.g. “protein\_coding”
    -  strand specificity

+-  Utilization of all available GTF files as annotation database
--  One run with multiple sets of parameters by multiple queries
+-  One run with variable sets of parameters by multiple queries
 -  Graduated annotation due to priorization
 -  Different easily-readable output tables (AllHits, FinalHits, BestperQuery\_Hits).
 -  Visual summary for annotation evaluation
 -  Preparation of custom annotation files